riozee/yomihelper/README.md

   - Install Temurin JDK 17+ if missing (https://adoptium.net/), then re-run `npm run build:android`.
 - Android SDK issues: open the project with `npm run open:android` and let Android Studio install any missing components.
 - Dictionary never loads in the browser: ensure the `public/dictionaries/` files exist and are served (they are included in this repo).

+## Known issues

+- Navigation arrows in Floating Tools cannot currently be clicked with a mouse; use touch or keyboard Up/Down as a workaround.

 ## Name